0xthomas/succotash/README.md

 lsblk
 ```

 The SD card is named something like "mmcblk0".
-We need to note down the name of the SSD which is the other device listed after the `lsblk`-command.
+We need to note the name of the SSD which is the other device listed after the `lsblk`-command.
 We need to make mountpoints for both partitions and then mount both partitions:

 ```bash
 sudo mkdir /mnt/boot